Tea tree oil as a bed bug remedy

 Strong Treatment | 2 tsp | 1 cup | None | Targeted application |

-Note: Always perform a patch test on fabrics before widespread application to prevent damage.
+Note: Always patch test on fabrics prior to general use to avoid damage.

 Application methods